rootsongjc/kubernetes-handbook/content/en/blog/enhancing-istio-with-tis-comprehensive-installation-and-monitoring-guide/index.md

 ## Conclusion

 By following these steps, you have successfully set up and tested monitoring in Istio using TIS.
 Enjoy the insights and advantages of enhanced monitoring in your Istio environment!

+---

+*This blog was initially published at [tetrate.io](https://tetrate.io/blog/enhancing-istio-with-tis-comprehensive-installation-and-monitoring-guide/).*